 My advice for anyone who has been diagnosed with Mesothelioma is to get in contact with Reflections.

 They can really help you and your loved ones navigate this exceedingly challenging time.
 Reflections do not charge anyone for the support they give but what they have given me is priceless.
 They gave me back some hope.

-Brigitte is a retired nurse who lives with her husband Adam, South of Perth.
+Brigitte is a retired nurse.
 She has three amazing children and several grandchildren to keep loving.
 (She also makes amazing German biscuits.)BACK TO NEWS